Is Your Dog Ready for an MOT?

 Regularly acknowledging your dog’s overall health is a great way to get to know him better as well as preventing any illnesses from becoming serious.

-Including turmeric in your dog’s diet is a great way to look after their general wellbeing and help to prevent illness due to its anti-oxidant and anti-inflammatory properties.
+Including turmeric in your dog’s diet is a great way to look after their general wellbeing and help to prevent illness due to its anti-oxidant properties and support of anti-inflammatory mechanisms.